 6. Now select the “PirateBox DLNA” link and begin browsing the video files on your PirateBox.

 7. Note that to listen to music streaming from your PirateBox, you can repeat the steps above but by clicking the “MUSIC > Files” link in step #2.

-From an Android Device
+Access Streaming Media from an Android Device

 Streaming Video Tips

 To enhance your video streaming experience, it is best to optimize the video files by converting them to an appropriate size and video codec for your media viewing device using a transcoder like the Handbrake Open Source Video Transcoder.
 This will help ensure that your video files play flawlessly when streaming from the PirateBox.